-FN® photocatalytic coatings have an extremely strong effect on air purification and surface protection against dirt and microorganism deposits.
-With their photocatalytic efficiency, they outperform competitors in the market hundreds of times
+FN NANO ® photocatalytic coatings show an extremely strong effect in cleaning the air and protecting the surface against the deposition of dirt and microorganisms.
+With their photocatalytic efficiency, they outperform competing products on the market up to a hundredfold

 Mechanism against settling and growth of microorganisms

-The highly efficient FN® photocatalytic surface provides extremely unfavorable conditions for the establishment and growth of microorganisms based on three interrelated effects:
+The highly efficient photocatalytic surface creates extremely unfavorable conditions for the settling and growth of microorganisms due to interconnected effects: (capture, trapping, isolation, starvation, deactivation and death and decomposition)

 FN® surface itself effectively acts to clean dust, soot and grease particles that otherwise settle on the surface of walls, roofs and other structures, causing them to appear dirty.
 Self-cleaning function is activated by two mechanisms.